rcmdnk/ec2/docs/user-guide.md

 Configure EFS, FSx, S3-backed filesystems, or io2 according to the environment settings.
 EFS and FSx are the normal choices for files shared by work and job instances.
+S3-backed filesystems require an existing versioned S3 bucket.
+Set `S3FILES_BUCKET_NAMES` and use `CREATE_FILE_SYSTEMS=1` to let ec2 create the S3 Files filesystem and its mount targets; the bucket itself is never created.
 S3-backed filesystems do not provide ordinary POSIX semantics. io2 Multi-Attach requires coordinated access and is not a general replacement for shared storage.